BrazenCloud/Actions/windows/quser/README.md

 ## Parameters

 - Custom Parameters
-  - Description: Parameters typed here are passed directly to the command.
+  - Description: If edited, this take precedence over all other parameters.
   - Type: String
   - IsOptional: True
-  - DefaultValue: ..\results\snapshot.bin
+  - DefaultValue:
 <!-- endregion -->